xqwen/blmm/athaliana/multi_snp_fine_mapping/README.md

 ```
 perl extract_fm_data.pl > fm.R.dat
 ```
-The required input files for this step are "geno.csv.gz", "pheno.qnorm.bimbam" and "pheno.id", all provided in the data directory.
+The required input files for this step are "geno.csv.gz", "pheno.qnorm.bimbam" and "pheno.id".
+They are all provided in the data directory.

 The next step is to perform a linear transformation of genotype and phenotype matrices to account for the relatedness in the data.
 This is done by running
 ```